DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 -   Title of the report should be made according to the problem (not *Issue, HELP!!!!, problem*, but something like *Aela has Black Face, Flying Barrel Outside Whiterun* etc.);

+    > Of course, appliable just for Nexus reports.

+-   Confirmation that you haven't modified or added anything to the add-on;

--   Copy of YOUR *modlist.txt* and *loadorder.txt* (Navigate to your MO2
-    folder, open *profiles* folder, then to the profile with the problem) (use Google Drive, text sharing service etc., **don't copy those directly to the report**);
+    > If something even hints some kind of addition, you will be asked for **YOUR** *modlist.txt* and *loadorder.txt* (Navigate to your MO2 folder, open *profiles* folder, then to the profile with the problem) (**don't copy those directly to the report as a text**);

+    > Nexus users should use Google Drive, text sharing service or any other tool for the task.

--   Screenshot of the problem (copy and paste in the report or again just use a picture sharing service etc.) (when the problem is seeable on the screen, open the console (*\~* key) and press on the problem, then take screenshot);
+-   Screenshot or video of the problem if that can be done (copy and paste in the report or again just use any kind of picture sharing service etc.) (when the problem is seeable, open the console (*\~* key) and press on the problem to see maybe the console gives more information on the source of the problem, then take screenshot);

 -   Description of the problem (what, when, where);